 Handle original Tudor objects found on the site of Woking Palace, a royal hunting lodge owned by Henry VIII; explore the difference between the Tudor rich and poor and dress up as a Tudor nobleman – or a beggar! - and make your own coat of arms badge.
 Suitable for Key Stages 1 and 2, History, Art and Design.

 Advance booking is essential for all school groups, including self-guided tours.
-Visiting groups who wish to have Lightbox led activity sessions must book at least one month in advance of their visit.
+Visiting groups who wish to have Lightbox led activity sessions must book at least two months in advance of their visit.
 In order to ensure an enjoyable visit, there is a maximum class size of 30 children per activity session and up to two sessions can be run simultaneously.
 Activity sessions can be adapted for different age groups and are suitable for students in Key Stage 1 and above.
-Please note that if you come to The Lightbox for a self-guided tour without booking, we cannot guarantee that there will be space for your group.

 If you would like to join our schools mailing list please send your name, school and address to firstname.lastname@example.org